There are a number of steps you will need to take in order to lodge a CTP claim for personal injuries.

-For free & no obligation initial advice, please call us on 1800 266 801, request a call back via case review below or start a live chat with our experts now.
+For free & no obligation initial advice, call us on 1800 266 801 or start a live chat and request a call back via case review below, or start a live chat with our experts now.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.

 The law requires that all drivers involved in a road accident exchange details.
 Didn't exchange information after car accident?
 Find out what to do now.

 Information on your rights after a motorcycle accident in Queensland including rights for injured pillion riders.